TerraBaddie/DPSMate-vanillaplus/README.md

 #!!DIRECT ZIP TO ORIGIN: https://bitbucket.org/tomdy/dpsmate/get/6d49147d8dcb.zip

 I take no credit for this addon I am only improving upon it.

-Specifically Personal Mana Gained info (You gain) does not sync or calculate other's mana gained
+Specifically Personal Mana Gained info (You gain) does not sync or calculate other's mana gained.

 # DPSMate #
 #A combat analyzation tool#